[Operational guidelines (Member State level)] - [Operational guidelines (business level)]

 Operational guidelines (business level)

-These new guidelines set out the practical details of how businesses should report dangerous consumer products to the competent authorities.
+These guidelines from 2004 set out the practical details of how businesses should report dangerous consumer products to the competent authorities.

 Please read the leaflet